Dramatic portrayals of Reinhard Heydrich: Novels

 In Harry Turtledove's alternative history novel The Man with the Iron Heart (2008), Heydrich survives the 1942 assassination attempt in Czechoslovakia by partisans and later goes on to lead an insurgent movement against the Allied occupation of Germany.

-In Robert Harris' alternative history novel Fatherland (1992), it is 1964, the United Kingdom surrendered to Nazi Germany twenty years earlier and the Nazis are trying to negotiate peace with the United States, which is supporting a severely-reduced Soviet Union as it continues to fight against Nazi forces; Heydrich survived the 1942 assassination attempt in Czechoslovakia, is head of the SS after Heinrich Himmler was killed in an aircraft crash, and is covering up the Final Solution by having all attendees of the Wannsee conference murdered.
+In Robert Harris' alternative history novel Fatherland (1992), it is 1964, the United Kingdom surrendered to Nazi Germany twenty years earlier and the Nazis are trying to negotiate peace with the United States, which is supporting a severely-reduced Soviet Union as it continues to fight against Nazi forces; Heydrich survived the 1942 assassination attempt in Czechoslovakia, is head of the SS after Heinrich Himmler was killed in an aircraft crash, and is covering up the Final Solution by having all attendees of the Wannsee Conference murdered.

 In Philip K. Dick's alternative history novel The Man in the High Castle (1962), the Axis Powers have won the Second World War, America has been conquered and carved up between the Greater Germanic Reich and Imperial Japan, Hitler has been removed from office because of his syphilis and Heydrich is one of the Nazis vying to succeed Hitler as the Führer of Germany.

 In Eric Norden's 1973 The Ultimate Solution the Axis Powers have won the Second World War and carved up the world between themselves; Hitler has been removed from office after going mad and has been placed in a lunatic asylum; Germany and Japan are in the middle of a Cold War and both have nuclear weapons; Heydrich leads a successful Coup d'etat overthrowing Albert Speer and starts World War III against Japan.

 Heydrich is one of the principal figures in a number of the Bernie Gunther detective stories written by the late Philip Kerr.
-Set in the 1930'3 and 1940's Heydrich forces Gunther to work for him a situation Gunther is powerless to stop but he finds extremely distasteful.
+Set in the 1930's and 1940's Heydrich forces Gunther to work for him a situation Gunther is powerless to stop but he finds extremely distasteful.

 Other media

 The story of the 1942 assassination was narrated in a short Czech comic book titled Atentát ("The Assassination"), created in 1976 by brothers Jan Saudek and Kája Saudek.
 It was published in 1976 in the Polish comic book magazine Relax, as "Zamach" ("The Assassination").

 A fictional iteration of Reinhard Heydrich is one of the chief characters in Takashi Masada's popular visual novel video game Dies irae.

-In the Manga Hellsing (and it's anime adaptation Hellsing Ultimate) the Major names one of his Zeppelins for Heydrich.
+In the Manga Hellsing (and its anime adaptation Hellsing Ultimate) the Major names one of his Zeppelins for Heydrich.